 c41 Three Bridges Cycle Loop (Port Mann, Golden Ears, Pitt River Bridges) 42k for the TCT25 Program in 2017

-Selfie: on Port Mann Bridge with cable and Douglas Island
+Selfie: on Port Mann Bridge showing bridge cables and Douglas Island

 - KML/KMZ files can be opened in Google Earth, and many smartphone apps.

 - GPX files can be opened by most GPS software apps when KMZ cannot.
 Note, GPX files do not contain custom colours and icons that we use on our maps; all tracks and icons will appear the same colours and styles.
 We recommend using KMZ instead when possible.

 - GPX-Garmin are GPX files that we have optimized for older Garmin units that only display tracks that contain 500 points or less (such as Garmin eTrex units).

 Visit our GPS & Navigation page for instructions of how to use your smartphone as a GPS device (even when outside of data coverage) or how to import data to your Garmin unit.

 Note: This loop is also part of the FraserFEST Program whch is a scheduled excursion requiring you to follow these instructions and registration process.